 The downside of not having a closing date is that applicants who submit their application materials early may not be available a few months later because they accepted jobs elsewhere.

-When there are vacancies in a position very often, that means the organization has a sizable number of identical positions with high turnover.
-For instance, correctional facilities and protective services agencies tend to have high turnover in their front line positions such as prison guards and social workers.
+When vacancies occur in a position often, that means the organization has a sizable number of identical positions with high turnover.
+For instance, correctional facilities and protective services agencies tend to have high turnover in their front-line positions, such as correctional officers and social workers.
 Those organizations may post positions without closing dates so that they can continuously receive applications.
 Once a vacancy occurs, a hiring manager can request that the human resources office send all the applications that have come in since the last job hiring round.

-When submitting a job application to a government agency, it can seem like your federal government job application went into a black hole.
+When submitting a job application, it can seem like your application went into a black hole.
 It’s an especially easy assumption to make if, like many applicants, you don’t hear back from anyone for a while.
-The reality is there's a lot of competition out there and it takes time for the government to get through all the applications.
-The good news is that federal agencies are continually striving to streamline the hiring process and increase transparency about where your application is in the process.
+The reality is there's a lot of competition out there, and it takes time for any organization (whether it's a tech startup or a large government agency) to get through all the applications.

-Although every government agency has a different hiring process, in practice, most agencies strive to fill their open positions in 80 days or less.
-After the job is posted and closed, the agency should make a decision within 6-8 weeks.
-If you do not receive any communication regarding that position within 15-20 days after the closing date you may want to contact the agency contact person listed in the job announcement.
+Although every hiring process is different, most organizations strive to fill their open positions in 80 days or less.
+As a general rule of thumb, after the job is posted and closed, the hiring body should decide within six to eight weeks.
+If you do not receive any communication regarding the position within 15 to 20 days after the closing date, you may want to reach out to the contact person listed in the job announcement.